tkf/railgun/doc/source/tutorial.rst

     This is the definitions of your C functions which take the form `ret func_name(arg, ...)` where

-    - `ret` is the returned value of the function which you can.
+    - `ret` is the returned value of the function which is a name of C `struct` member.
 You can leave it empty.
     - `func_name` is the name of the C function(s).
       You don't need to write the name of the `struct`.
       The name of the `struct` will be automatically added.